Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal

-Actually, the partial fractality and the PPL of (\ref {gw}) could be studied more accurately for \emph{widespread fractal functions}, which by definition are functions which are self-similar except over a very small subdomain.
-Indeed, employing the Taylor's expansion we can see that a more precise version of PPL holds for the Fourier coefficients.
-To see this clearly let us assume the \emph{localized Weierstrass function} $W_L(x)=\sum_{k\geq 0} a^k \sin (\frac{b^k} {\frak l} \pi x)$ for $x\in [-\frak l,\frak l]$, and $W_L(x)=0$ for $\frak l <|x| \leq L$, wherein $0<a<1$, $b$ a positive odd integer and $1<ab$, while $\frac{L- \frak l}L \approx 0$.
+The partial fractality and the PPL of (\ref {gw}) could be studied more accurately for \emph{widespread fractal functions}, the term which we use for functions that are self-similar except over a very small subdomain.
+Indeed, employing Taylor's expansion we can see that a more precise version of PPL holds for the Fourier coefficients.
+To see this clearly let us assume the \emph{localized Weierstrass function} $W_L(x)=\sum_{k\geq 0} a^k \sin (\frac{b^k} {\frak l} \pi x)$ for $x\in [-\frak l,\frak l]$, and $W_L(x)=0$ for $\frak l <|x| \leq L$, wherein $0<a<1$, $b$ is a positive odd integer and $1<ab$, while $\frac{L- \frak l}L \approx 0$.
 Hence, we obtain the $n$-th Fourier sine coefficient as;